-- When the equipment is not in use, turn it off.
-When the equipment turned on, never leave the patient interface on textiles like bed coverings or chair cushions.
+- Turn the oxygen supply off when the ventilator is not delivering treatment.
+Oxygen may otherwise accumulate in the enclosure and increase .the risk of fire. - When the oxygen supply is turned on, never leave the patient interface on textiles like bed coverings or chair cushions.
 The oxygen enrichment will make the materials more flammable. - Use only water-based lotions or salves that are oxygen-compatible before and during oxygen therapy.
-Never use petroleum-based or oil-based lotions or salves, to avoid the risk of fire and burns. - Ventilate the room adequately. - Do not smoke in a room where oxygen is being used, it may result in facial burns or death.
+Never use petroleum-based or oil-based lotions or salves, to avoid the risk of fire and burns. - Covering breathing tubes with a blanket or heating them with an overhead heater can affect the quality of the therapy or injure the patient.

+- Do not smoke in a room where oxygen is being used, it may result in facial burns or death.
 If the patient intends to smoke: turn the equipment off, remove the patient interface and leave the room where the equipment is located before smoking.
-If unable to leave the room, wait 10 minutes after you have turned the equipment off. - Naked light bulbs, open flames and other sources of ignition must be kept a minimum of 2 meters (6 feet) away from the oxygen cylinder or any oxygen carrying parts and accessories. - Do not use aerosols or solvents close to the oxygen supply, even when the oxygen supply is shut off.
+If unable to leave the room, wait 10 minutes after you have turned the equipment off. - Naked light bulbs, open flames and other sources of ignition must be kept a minimum of 2 meters (6 feet) away from the oxygen cylinder or any oxygen carrying parts and accessories. - Do not use aerosols or solvents close to the oxygen supply, even when the oxygen supply is shut off. - Do not lubricate fittings, connections, tubing, or other accessories of the equipment as the lubrication might be flammable in combination with the oxygen rich gas flow.